orjadamucollari/Data_Engineering_pipeline/README.md

-## Data Engineer project with MYSQL, Python, and AWS
+## Data Pipeline Automation with MYSQL, Python, and AWS

 This project was about exploring the field of Data Engineering through a real-life business case.